-Our SMaRT Replacement Therapy and MU1140-S product candidates have not received regulatory approval in any jurisdiction and they may never receive approval or, if approvals are obtained, may never be commercialized successfully.
-We have incurred and will continue to incur significant costs relating to the preclinical and clinical development of our SMaRT Replacement Therapy and MU1140-S product candidates.
+Our MU1140 and SMaRT Replacement Therapy product candidates have not received regulatory approval in any jurisdiction and they may never receive approval or, if approvals are obtained, may never be commercialized successfully.
+We have incurred and will continue to incur significant costs relating to the preclinical and clinical development of our MU1140 and SMaRT Replacement Therapy product candidates.
 We are currently in the process of commencing a second Phase 1 clinical trial to examine the safety and genetic stability of an attenuated version of the SMaRT strain in humans.
 We do not know whether our planned and current clinical trials for our SMaRT Replacement Therapy product candidate will be completed on schedule, if at all.
+For example, the current enrollment protocol is restrictive and we have had only limited enrollment to date.
+In order to move forward with the second Phase 1 clinical trial we would require the FDA to consider and approve a revised less restrictive enrollment protocol.
 In addition, we do not know whether any of our clinical trials will be successful or can be completed within our current expected budget.
-For our MU1140-S product candidate, we have performed extensive preclinical testing using native MU1140 and have since completed an Exclusive Channel Collaboration Agreement with Intrexon Corporation.
-We expect to use Intrexon's proprietary technologies to conclude the preclinical testing of MU1140-S, including toxicity testing in rodent and non-rodent animal models, during the first half of 2013.
-We intend to file an Investigational New Drug, or IND, application with the FDA in mid-2014.
-Even if we are able to conduct successful clinical trials or the required regulatory approvals are obtained, we may never be able to generate significant revenues from our SMaRT Replacement Therapy and MU1140-S product candidates.
-If our SMaRT Replacement Therapy or MU1140-S product candidates are unsuccessful, we may be unable to generate sufficient revenues to sustain and grow our business, and our business, financial condition and results of operations will be materially adversely affected.
+For our MU1140 product candidate, we have performed extensive preclinical testing using native MU1140 and have since entered into an Exclusive Channel Collaboration Agreement with Intrexon Corporation.
+We expect to use Intrexon's proprietary technologies for development of MU1140 and we also expect to conclude the preclinical testing of MU1140-S, including toxicity testing in rodent and non-rodent animal models, during the first half of 2013.
+If our preclinical work is successful, we intend to file an Investigational New Drug, or IND, application with the FDA in mid-

+2014.
+Even if we are able to conduct successful clinical trials or the required regulatory approvals are obtained, we may never be able to generate significant revenues from our product candidates.
+If our SMaRT Replacement Therapy or MU1140 product candidates are unsuccessful, we may be unable to generate sufficient revenues to sustain and grow our business, and our business, financial condition and results of operations will be materially adversely affected.

-The technology on which our channel partnering arrangement with Intrexon is based on early stage technology in the field of lantibiotics.
+The channel partnering arrangement with Intrexon is based on an early stage technology in the field of lantibiotics.

 Our exclusive channel collaboration arrangement with Intrexon contemplates the use of Intrexon's advanced transgene and cell engineering platforms for the development and production of lantibiotics.
 Such technologies have a limited history of use in the design and development of active pharmaceutical ingredients and drug products involving the direct administration to humans or companion animals of a lantibiotic for the prevention or treatment of infectious disease and may therefore involve unanticipated risks or delays.
-The risk factors set forth herein that apply to our SMaRT Replacement Therapy, MU1140-S and LPT3-04 product candidates, which are in various stages of development, also apply to product candidates that we seek to develop under our exclusive channel partnership with Intrexon.
+The risk factors set forth herein that apply to our SMaRT Replacement Therapy, MU1140 and LPT3-04 product candidates, which are in various stages of development, also apply to product candidates that we seek to develop under our exclusive channel partnership with Intrexon.